 We believe that texting [specific group of people] when [this happens or on this cadence] to inform/alert them about [subject] will result in [desired action].

 Review your drafted hypothesis with your team to make sure everyone is aligned on your desired goals.
 A clear and concise hypothesis can help you decide how to write text message content that provokes action.

+Add information call-out within a box with rounded corners to call attention to it // “A tip from the Notify.gov partner team – Answer these questions: Who do you want to text?
+Who will you filter into your recipient list?
+Will you do any sampling?
+How will you identify our specific audience’s phone numbers?"

 Begin with a small test